Where the design community meets.

-Senior Digital Designer Joined about 5 years ago via an invitation from Brand W.
+Senior Digital Designer Joined over 5 years ago via an invitation from Brand W.

 Hmm.
 I think it's just a base UIKit, nothing fancy so that's why it might look similar.
 But there's loads of apps that looks similar in that respect.